 Are you ready for a “Yes, but…” answer?

-Yes, humans are the only species that can and do eat avocado in the modern world that we know of.
+Yes, humans are the only species that can – and do – eat avocado in the modern world that we know of.

-This leaves humans alone as the single species to consume and cultivate avocados, single-handedly creating a way for the avocado to thrive.
+This leaves humans as the single species to consume and cultivate avocados, single-handedly creating a way for the avocado to thrive.

 History of the Avocado